kcsolution/Kubernets/README.md

 ******Se tudo ocorrer bem você receberá uma resposta conforme a tela a seguir.*******

-[root@kubernetes-master kleber]#  kubeadm init #### pod-network-cidr=192.168.0.0/16 #### ignore-preflight-errors=NumCPU
+                  [root@kubernetes-master kleber]#  kubeadm init #### pod-network-cidr=192.168.0.0/16 #### ignore-preflight-              errors=NumCPU
                   [init] Using Kubernetes version: v1.15.0
                   [preflight] Running pre-flight checks
                           [WARNING NumCPU]: the number of available CPUs 1 is less than the required 2 [preflight] Pulling images required for setting up a Kubernetes cluster [preflight] This might take a minute or two, depending on the speed of your internet connection [preflight] You can also perform this action in beforehand using 'kubeadm config images pull' [kubelet-start] Writing kubelet environment file with flags to file "/var/lib/kubelet/kubeadm-flags.env" [kubelet-start] Writing kubelet configuration to file "/var/lib/kubelet/config.yaml" [kubelet-start] Activating the kubelet service
-[certs] Using certificateDir folder "/etc/kubernetes/pki" [certs] Generating "front-proxy-ca" certificate and key [certs] Generating "front-proxy-client" certificate and key [certs] Generating "etcd/ca" certificate and key [certs] Generating "etcd/server" certificate and key [certs] etcd/server serving cert is signed for DNS names [kubernetes-master localhost] and IPs [192.168.207.200 127.0.0.1 ::1]
+                  [certs] Using certificateDir folder "/etc/kubernetes/pki"
+                  [certs] Generating "front-proxy-ca" certificate and key
+                  [certs] Generating "front-proxy-client" certificate and key
+                  [certs] Generating "etcd/ca" certificate and key
+                  [certs] Generating "etcd/server" certificate and key
+                  [certs] etcd/server serving cert is signed for DNS names [kubernetes-master localhost] and IPs [192.168.207.200 127.0.0.1 ::1]
-[certs] Generating "etcd/healthcheck-client" certificate and key [certs] Generating "etcd/peer" certificate and key [certs] etcd/peer serving cert is signed for DNS names [kubernetes-master localhost] and IPs [192.168.207.200 127.0.0.1 ::1] [certs] Generating "apiserver-etcd-client" certificate and key [certs] Generating "ca" certificate and key
+                  [certs] Generating "etcd/healthcheck-client" certificate and key
+                  [certs] Generating "etcd/peer" certificate and key
+                  [certs] etcd/peer serving cert is signed for DNS names [kubernetes-master localhost] and IPs [192.168.207.200 127.0.0.1 ::1]
+                  [certs] Generating "apiserver-etcd-client" certificate and key
+                  [certs] Generating "ca" certificate and key
-[certs] Generating "apiserver-kubelet-client" certificate and key [certs] Generating "apiserver" certificate and key [certs] apiserver serving cert is signed for DNS names [kubernetes-master kubernetes kubernetes.default kubernetes.default.svc kubernetes.default.svc.cluster.local] and IPs [10.96.0.1 192.168.207.200]
+                  [certs] Generating "apiserver-kubelet-client" certificate and key
+                  [certs] Generating "apiserver" certificate and key
+                  [certs] apiserver serving cert is signed for DNS names [kubernetes-master kubernetes kubernetes.default kubernetes.default.svc kubernetes.default.svc.cluster.local] and IPs [10.96.0.1 192.168.207.200]
-[certs] Generating "sa" key and public key [kubeconfig] Using kubeconfig folder "/etc/kubernetes" [kubeconfig] Writing "admin.conf" kubeconfig file [kubeconfig] Writing "kubelet.conf" kubeconfig file [kubeconfig] Writing "controller-manager.conf" kubeconfig file [kubeconfig] Writing "scheduler.conf" kubeconfig file [control-plane] Using manifest folder "/etc/kubernetes/manifests" [control-plane] Creating static Pod manifest for "kube-apiserver" [control-plane] Creating static Pod manifest for "kube-controller-manager" [control-plane] Creating static Pod manifest for "kube-scheduler" [etcd] Creating static Pod manifest for local etcd in "/etc/kubernetes/manifests" [wait-control-plane] Waiting for the kubelet to boot up the control plane as static Pods from directory "/etc/kubernetes/manifests".
+                  [certs] Generating "sa" key and public key [kubeconfig] Using kubeconfig folder "/etc/kubernetes"
+                  [kubeconfig] Writing "admin.conf" kubeconfig file
+                  [kubeconfig] Writing "kubelet.conf" kubeconfig file
+                  [kubeconfig] Writing "controller-manager.conf" kubeconfig file
+                  [kubeconfig] Writing "scheduler.conf" kubeconfig file
+                  [control-plane] Using manifest folder "/etc/kubernetes/manifests"
+                  [control-plane] Creating static Pod manifest for "kube-apiserver" [control-plane] Creating static Pod manifest for "kube-controller-manager" [control-plane] Creating static Pod manifest for "kube-scheduler" [etcd] Creating static Pod manifest for local etcd in "/etc/kubernetes/manifests" [wait-control-plane] Waiting for the kubelet to boot up the control plane as static Pods from directory "/etc/kubernetes/manifests".
 This can take up to 4m0s
                   [kubelet-check] Initial timeout of 40s passed.
                   [apiclient] All control plane components are healthy after 55.506496 seconds [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config-1.15" in namespace kube-system with the configuration for the kubelets in the cluster
                   [upload-certs] Skipping phase.
 Please see #### upload-certs [mark-control-plane] Marking the node kubernetes-master as control-plane by adding the label "node-role.kubernetes.io/master=''"
                   [mark-control-plane] Marking the node kubernetes-master as control-plane by adding the taints [node-role.kubernetes.io/master:NoSchedule]
-[bootstrap-token] Using token: wo692u.nq96x93oskm97nsn [bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles [bootstrap-token] configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials
+                  [bootstrap-token] Using token: wo692u.nq96x93oskm97nsn
+                  [bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles [bootstrap-token] configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials
                   [bootstrap-token] configured RBAC rules to allow the csrapprover controller automatically approve CSRs from a Node Bootstrap Token
-[bootstrap-token] configured RBAC rules to allow certificate rotation for all node client certificates in the cluster [bootstrap-token] Creating the "cluster-info" ConfigMap in the "kube-public" namespace [addons] Applied essential addon: CoreDNS
+                  [bootstrap-token] configured RBAC rules to allow certificate rotation for all node client certificates in the cluster
+                  [bootstrap-token] Creating the "cluster-info" ConfigMap in the "kube-public" namespace [addons] Applied essential addon: CoreDNS
                   [addons] Applied essential addon: kube-proxy

 Your Kubernetes control-plane has initialized successfully!

 To start using your cluster, you need to run the following as a regular user:

         mkdir -p $HOME/.kube
         sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
         sudo chown $(id -u):$(id -g) $HOME/.kube/config

 You should now deploy a pod network to the cluster.
 Run "kubectl apply -f [podnetwork].yaml" with one of the options listed at: